keithbuhler/dissertation-story/Buhler, Becoming What We Are.md

 These unexplored frontiers represent fascinating puzzles but do not render generics unsuitable for use in normative and ethical arguments.
 Nor should the presence of outstanding questions lead one to believe generic propositions are confusing or confused.
 Rather, their normal acquisition and usage is very familiar, and perhaps inevitable.

 Generic truths are acquired via a normal scientific means of empirical observation, rational reflection, and discussion.
 This familiar process is certainly revisable.
-For example, an ethologist who discovers a wolf hunting along may have a normative expectation that the wolf is not healthy.
+For example, an ethologist who discovers a wolf hunting alone may have a normative expectation that the wolf is not healthy.
 But she cannot know certainly in advance that this is so.
 She must test the hypothesis.
 A few reasonable interpretations are available: perhaps the lone wolf is unhealthy; perhaps the initial generic that 'wolves hunt in packs' was false; or perhaps this wolf is actually a new species of wolf.
 As it happens, in the case of wolves, no known species of wolf hunts alone so there is very strong reason to conclude that a lone wolf is rabid.
 But the point more generally is that generics are acquired and modified by a familiar, if complicated, process of scientific reasoning.
 Michael Thompson points out that: there is a "general and thoroughgoing reciprocal mutual interdependence of vital description of the individual and natural historical judgment about the form or kind."[@thompson2004apprehending 52] Put differently, Micah Lott says:

 >At each stage of an empirical investigation, our observations are mediated by our current understanding of the life form whose members we are observing.
 At the same time, our observations of those individual members will in turn improve our understanding of the life form itself, which then makes possible even more accurate and extensive future observations.[@lott2012moral 414]